 User Provision Model

 Adspecs are not currently available for individual purchase.
 At present, Centre for Vision in the Developing World supplies adjustable glasses only to research and distribution partners for the purposes of clinical and field trials.

 Adspecs are self-adjustable glasses that allow the wearer to tune their glasses to their eyes.
 To change the power of the lens, the user turns the wheels on the syringes on the arms to pump more or less silicone oil into the lenses (which are simply two flexible membranes, protected by a hard plastic layer), changing their shape.
 When done, the user tightens the screws on each side of the frame and cuts off the syringes and tubing - transforming the Adspecs into a normal pair of glasses CVDW has also developed (in partnership with Dow Corning) a different version of Adspecs specifically for children aged 12-18.

 Centre for Vision in the Developing world ran clinical trials and found that 95% of subjects were able to properly adjust the glasses.
-A World Bank-funded research study of students aged 12-17 years found that 90 percent of students were able to use self-adjustable glasses to correct nearsightedness (with the assistance of teachers).
+A World Bank-funded research study of students aged 12-17 years found that 90% of students were able to use self-adjustable glasses to correct nearsightedness (with the assistance of teachers).
 This is compared with nearly 100 percent of those who received professional eye exams.
 Field research (Optometric Science Research Group, Department of Optometry) of Adspecs users has shown that, provided the correct fogging protocol is used, the Adspec liquid-?lled lens is a good method of both determining and correcting refractive error.